-The parish of St Mary covers the Easton Neston estate, to the village of Hulcote, consisting of 24 unusual but quirky houses, a letter box and a phone box.
-The hamlet of Showsley, consisting of just 5 houses, and The Shires modern housing estate along Northampton Road.
+The parish of St Mary covers the Easton Neston estate, to the village of Hulcote, consisting of 24 unusual but quirky houses and a letter box, the hamlet of Showsley, consisting of just 5 houses, and The Shires modern housing estate along Northampton Road.
 The estate is part of the town of Towcester; the civil and ecclesiastical parishes do not coincide.
-The School House in Hulcote, which has used to be a community space, has recently been sold off and is being converted into an annex dwelling.
 Sitting as it does some distance from the population, the Church does not naturally nestle within the congregation and reaching parishioners can be seen as a challenge, although recently when an Open Day was held, we were surprised by how well the event was attended.